Spatial Computing is redefining how we interact with technology and growing your expertise now will position you for success in the years to come.

 What Is the Metaverse, Exactly?

-- NFT Virtual Land and Digital Assets: The Crypto and NFT industry adopted the Metaverse term to refer to decentralized virtual land projects like Other Side and The Sandbox.
+NFTs and Digital Assets: The Crypto and NFT industry adopted the Metaverse term to refer to decentralized virtual land projects like Other Side and The Sandbox.
 These projects have no connection to Spatial Computing.

-- Multiplayer Video Games: Multiplayer gaming platforms like Roblox and Fortnite also use the term Metaverse to describe their virtual social worlds.
+Multiplayer Video Games: Multiplayer gaming platforms like Roblox and Fortnite also use the term Metaverse to describe their virtual social worlds.
 These are essentially multiplayer video games, interacted with via standard 2D screens.

 Spatial Computing Sounds Nice

-Just as Apple popularized the term ‘App’ instead of software application, the tech giants’ influence and leadership in consumer technology give it the leverage to establish Spatial Computing as the official industry term for AR/VR technologies.
+Just as Apple popularized the term ‘App’ for of software application, the tech giants’ influence and leadership in consumer technology give it the leverage to establish Spatial Computing as the official industry term for AR/VR technologies.

 How Does Spatial Computing Work?

-In recent years, we've seen remarkable advancements in Spatial Computing hardware capabilities, leading to more immersive and interactive digital experiences.
-This technology allows users to put on headsets and blend their physical environment with digital content like games, apps, and 3D simulation.
-This is achieved by using advanced display technology, cameras and sensors to scan the environment, different types of user inputs, and graphical rendering capabilities.
+In recent years, we've seen major advancements in Spatial Computing hardware capabilities, leading to more immersive, accessible and interactive digital experiences.
+This is achieved today by using head-mounted display(HMD) with advanced display technology, cameras and sensors, different types of user inputs, and graphical rendering capabilities.

 Displays